 • if the land you are accessing is public, and

 • are the roads/trails you are using to get there public?

-On July 1, 2018, a new trespass law goes into effect.
+On July 1, 2018, a new trespass law went into effect.
 Unfortunately, from a peak bagger’s perspective, the new law’s signage requirements for private owners are weaker in some respects than the previous law, which required the use of specific amounts of fluorescent orange markings at specific intervals all along private property boundaries.

 The new law uses the concept of “conspicuous” signage and specific placement of some markers.
 However, we’ve seen under the old law, and expect to still see under the new law, is that a private property owner’s interpretation of “conspicuous” signage may not be interpreted by you, a climber, as conspicuous.
 Therein lies the problem.
 Thus, the new law, overall, may make it more likely that you may inadvertently trespass onto private property.

 Much more importantly, the Idaho Attorney General’s Office recently published an opinion of the possibility of imminent danger or harm to trespassers because of Idaho’s “stand your ground” law that is being passed at the same time.
 The Office stated, the trespass law “increases the risk of potential injury to trespassers…even if such people enter or remain on property in the absence of malicious or threatening intent, such trespassers are at greater risk for potential injury from landowners,” the opinion says.

 As a result of the new law, the penalties for unintentional trespass (however inadvertent) are much harsher in fines, jail time and possible personal injury, up to and including (of which I hate to even suggest) death.
 Thus, it is imperatively your responsibility to know if you are legally entering and using public lands.
 This primer’s goal is to present information about the topic and provide additional resources to help you.
 However, over and above ANY discussion in this or any article about trespassing in Idaho, remember the Orange Rule: